ruanorz/memoryleakexample/README.md

 ### Project Examples

-We include two sample projects, the first is NS7 and the second NS6, both exhibt the same memory leaks.
+We include two sample projects, the first is NS7 and the second NS6, both exhibt the same issues with memory.

 NS7: https://github.com/alkimiiapps/memoryleakexample

 NS6: https://github.com/alkimiiapps/ns6test

 ### Example Video of the memory reaching 0.5 Gig

+Here is a gif of the profiling, where the user navigates back and forth between pages and the memor increases with each navigation.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/oHAyKfUyq6M/0.jpg)](https://www.youtube.com/watch?v=oHAyKfUyq6M)